alikashoa-cse/Human-vision-a-computational-approach-76921-Course-summary/README.md

 - **The Left Line (Infinite Vertical Line):** The line is perfectly vertical, which means its **parallel direction is straight down** and its **normal direction is to the right**.
 Since humans are blind to parallel motion along an infinite line, the downward component of the arrow completely disappears from our perception.
 Therefore, we perceive the line moving **strictly to the right**.
 - **The Right Line (Vertical Line with Horizontal "I-Bar" Caps):** Here, the terminators are formed by the vertical line intersecting the horizontal caps.
 As the line moves down and to the right, these intersection points are physically constrained to slide along those horizontal boundaries.
 Because the terminators travel **horizontally to the right** along the cap edges, this dominant terminator velocity dictates our perception.
 Therefore, we perceive this line moving **strictly to the right** as well!

-Here is the polished version of your Lecture 3 notes.
-I have cleaned up the terminology, formatted the equations and variables using clean Markdown/LaTeX, and structured the explanations of the competing theories so they are crystal clear for studying.

-I have also preserved the simulation link and your image placeholders exactly as they were!

 ## Lecture 3: Combining Motion Signals

 ### The Constraint Line